|

 I'd change all the black decals to silver.
 I found

 some on e-bay pretty cheap and they're not bad.
-They came out
+They

-really good if I must say so
+came out really good if I must say so myself.

 I did buy some really nice outline ones from